opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/README.md

 of microbe-microbe interactions and of personalized community models obtained through metagenomic data integration.
-The folder `/pairwiseInteractionModeling` contains functions for microbe-microbe analysis and simulation while the folder `/mgPipe` functions for community modeling with metagenomic data integration.
-More information on the different folder content and purpose of functions can be found in the readme documents of each folder.
+The folder `/pairwiseInteractionModeling` contains functions for microbe-microbe analysis and simulation while the folder `/mgPipe` contains functions for community modeling with metagenomic data integration.

+More information on the different folder content and purpose of functions can be found in the `README` file of each folder.
 The LiveScripts `MicrobeMicrobeInteractions.mlx`,
-`HostMicrobeInteractions.mlx`and `mgPipeTutorial.mlx` located in
+`HostMicrobeInteractions.mlx` and `mgPipeTutorial.mlx` located in the
-the `COBRA.tutorials/additionalTutorials/microbeMicrobeInteractions/` and at `COBRA.tutorials/additionalTutorials/microbiomeModelingToolbox/`
+`tutorials/additionalTutorials/microbiomeModelingToolbox/` folder of
-folder of the COBRA Toolbox provide examples of application and of input data, using the AGORA resource (PMID:27893703).
+the COBRA Toolbox provide examples of application and of input data, using the AGORA resource (PMID:27893703).